-I wrote a Young Adult novel five years ago, but although literary agency, The Blair Partnership, asked me for a full manuscript it didn’t go anywhere further and I’ve spent the last few years trying to learn some of the skills of the trade.
+I wrote a Young Adult novel five years ago, but although The Blair Partnership, a literary agency, asked me for a full manuscript, it didn’t go anywhere further and I’ve spent the last few years trying to learn some of the skills of the trade.

 From planning to writing to submission took around a month.